 For businesses whose intention it is to grow to a set target and then to exit, flowering share schemes offer an excellent way to incentivise key staff members to remain with the company through the journey, at which point they can reap the rewards of their efforts and loyalty.
-Flowering shares are not subject to the same requirements of HMRC approved schemes like EMI share options.
+Flowering shares are not subject to the same requirements as HMRC tax advantaged schemes like EMI share options.
 However, if you do qualify for EMI schemes, you could also combine them with flowering shares.

 The idea is that employees who are offered flowering shares (typically at a low value as early in the life of the company) do not immediately become shareholders with the intrinsic voting and capital rights this offers – this only occurs on achievement of a specific target, such as exceeding a profit target for a future accounting period or exceeding a minimum exit price.
 This means that for existing shareholders, their shareholding is not immediately diluted, therefore ensuring the interests of founders and early employees are not negatively impacted.
-Flowering share schemes can even be set up to ensure that holders only ever own a share of the new growth achieved, providing even greater protection to existing shareholders.
+Flowering share schemes can even be set up to ensure that holders only ever own a share of the new growth achieved or growth in excess of a target amount, providing even greater protection to existing shareholders.

-One of the key benefits of flowering shares for employees is that they can become shareholders with little financial investment (both in terms of the purchase cost and the tax payable).
+One of the key benefits of flowering shares for employees is that they can become shareholders with little financial investment (in terms of the purchase cost and/or the tax payable).
 Furthermore, they will only be expected to pay capital gains tax in the event the shares gain value and the set threshold target is reached.

 HMRC tax implications

-- On award, the recipient of the flowering shares will be required to pay HMRC income tax based on the value of the shares less the price paid.
+- On award, if the employee pays less than the market value of the flowering shares they will be required to pay HMRC income tax based on the market value of the shares less the price paid

-- When sold, Capital Gains Tax (CGT) will be payable (at 20% or 40% depending on whether the employee is a higher rate taxpayer), less the annual CGT exemption.
+- When sold, Capital Gains Tax (CGT) will be payable on any increase in value (at 20% or 40% depending on whether the employee is a higher rate taxpayer), less the annual CGT exemption

-- CGT may be lowered to 10% if entrepreneur tax relief is applicable.
+- CGT may be lowered to 10% if entrepreneurs’ relief is applicable

 Flowering shares can also be made subject to forfeiture should the employee leave the company.
 Furthermore, flowering shares can be combined with EMI options, allowing the company to leverage further commercial and tax advantages.